Updated May 22, 2020

 - Leave for essential trips only.

 - Practice social distancing when out.
-Social distancing means keeping at least six feet between people as much as possible.
+Social distancing means keeping at least six feet between people.

 - Do not touch your face or mouth, especially when out.